manyucr7/StudentDatabase/README.md

 # StudentDatabase

-##to run in terminal: node server/server
+## To run in terminal: node server/server

-##Open Localhost at port 8000
+## Open Localhost at port 8000